Find Trade Colleges

 About 8% of the students majoring in construction trades at the school are women while 92% are male.

 The in-demand basic certificate programs at Northwest-Shoals Community College helped the school earn the #2 place on this year’s ranking of the most popular construction trades schools in Alabama.
-Located in the city of Muscle Shoals, NW-SCC is a public school with a small student population.
+Located in the city of Muscle Shoals, NW-SCC is a public college with a small student population.

 About 17% of the students majoring in construction trades at the school are women while 83% are male.

 A rank of #3 on this year’s list means Gadsden State Community College is a great place for construction trades students working on their basic certificate.
-Located in the small city of Gadsden, GSCC is a public school with a small student population.
+Located in the city of Gadsden, GSCC is a public school with a small student population.

 About 4% of the students majoring in construction trades at the school are women while 96% are male.